bijankundu/Inshorts-Api/Readme.md

 ```

 > **NOTE:** The data is scraped from the official website of Inshorts, so the response time of endpoints might be slow.
+> The endpoint is deprecated, will update with new endpoint soon

 > 🚨🚨🚨  **DISCLAIMER:** The application is for education purpose only.
 The content is copyrighted by the orginal author/company and isn't recommended for commercial use.